QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

        \frac{(t \lambda )^k}{k!} e^{-t \lambda}
 $$

-Because the jump chain is Markov with kernel $K$, we can simplify further to
+Because the jump chain is Markov with Markov matrix $K$, we can simplify further to

 $$